Tanzyingsz/DDM-Dissertation/Literature Review 3.0.md

 ## 1.2 Aarron Walter's Hierarchy of User Needs

-Based on the famous Abraham Maslow's theory (Maslow and Lewis, 1987) which indicates a unidirectional linear relationship between the basic human needs and a higher level of motivation, Aarron Walter proposed a mirror hierarchy of user needs focus in the area of the interface.
+Based on the Abraham Maslow's theory (Maslow and Lewis, 1987) which indicates a unidirectional linear relationship between the basic human needs and a higher level of motivation, Aarron Walter proposed a mirror hierarchy of user needs focus in the area of the interface.
 In this version of user needs pyramid, after the fulfilment of fundamental needs including functionality, reliability and usability comes the most superior needs, pleasure.

 [Figure https://media.nngroup.com/media/editor/2017/02/07/aarron-walter-user-needs.png]

 In other words, for the basic level, no matter how aesthetically perfect an application is, it will not be appreciated by users because of its lack in function.
 The reason why functionality matters is that, according to negativity bias, the user affected by the bad more than the good.
 (Ito et al., 1998) That is to say, a single function flaw will ruin the impression formed by many positive features.
 On the next level, if a fully functional interface acts unreliable, for example, breaking down all the time or does not provide trustworthy safety protection, it can hardly satisfy the target user.
 Moving upwards, an interface have to be easy to understand and navigate to be usable.
 Finally, the delightful interface features can be pursued.
 Specifically, animations, proper interactivity, well-presented microcontent like short and powerful titles, summaries, hints and tips that embed the characteristics of a brand(Loranger and Nielsen,2017), all contribute to delight.

-RE: source is designed to achieve delight.
-The ideal performance requires to meet Aaron's user needs.

-(1) Functional: RE: source help donators to fill in the form as quick and easy as possible and provides the buyer with the list and filter for second-hand products.

-(3) Reliable: RE: source responds consistently and is effective in finding the desired stuff and helping user finish the tasks.

-(2) Usable: The web app contains enough brief status information of products and clear instructions.
-Advanced information only is shown when needed to reduce distractions.
-The pages work seamlessly.

-(4) Pleasurable: RE: source embed clean and aesthetic illustrations, subtle animations, an adequate amount of tiny gamified elements and gives timely encouraging feedback to reassure user knows what is going on.

 > Maslow, A. and Lewis, K.J., 1987.
 Maslow's hierarchy of needs.
 Salenger Incorporated, 14, p.987.